Bankgrammer/tracalorie.github.io/README.md

-# tracalorie
+#   Tracalorie
-An App that tracks your Calorie intake.
+An App that tracks your Calorie intake using JavaScript Module Pattern.